mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 by the amount shown.
 So, for example, a 15,000-ton meson spinal mount consumes 2,000 Power, deals 12D damage and costs MCr4000.
-Denote the multiple of the weapon on the ship’s record sheet.
-For example, for a TL15 spinal mount meson weapon with a multiple of 5, display the weapon as ‘Spinal – meson (TL15) – 5x’.
+Denote the multiple of the weapon on the ship's record sheet.
+For example, for a TL15 spinal mount meson weapon with a multiple of 5, display the weapon as ‘Spinal – meson (TL15) – 5x'.

 For large spinal mounts, the number of damage dice can become quite high.
 To simplify, divide the damage